 Rule 3.
-The house shall elect the following officers at the commencement of each assembly: Its presiding officer, who shall be styled speaker of the house; a speaker pro tempore, who shall serve in absence or in case of the inability of the speaker; a chief clerk of the house; an assistant chief clerk of the house; and a sergeant at arms.
-Such officers shall hold office during all sessions until the convening of the succeeding assembly: Provided, However, That any of these offices may be declared vacant by the vote of a constitutional majority of the house, the members voting viva voce and their votes shall be entered on the journal.
+The house shall elect the following officers at the commencement of each assembly: Its presiding officer, who shall be styled speaker of the house; a speaker pro tempore, who shall serve in absence or in case of the inability of the speaker; and a chief clerk of the house.
+Such officers shall hold office during all sessions until the convening of the succeeding assembly: PRO-VIDED, HOWEVER, That any of these offices may be declared vacant by the vote of a constitutional majority of the house, the members voting viva voce and their votes shall be entered on the journal.
 If any office is declared vacant, the house shall fill such vacant office as hereinafter provided.
 In all elections by the house a constitutional majority shall be required, the members shall vote viva voce and their votes shall be entered on the journal.
 (Art.
 II § 27)